 Property and equipment are stated at cost, net of accumulated depreciation and amortization.
 Depreciation is calculated using the straight-line method over the estimated useful lives of the related assets, generally three to five years for equipment and software.
 Leasehold improvements are amortized using the straight-line method over the shorter of the lease term or the estimated useful life of the asset.
-Total depreciation for the years ended December 31, 2006, 2005 and 2004 was \$555, \$171, and \$217, respectively, and was recorded in Cost of revenue and General and administrative expense for each year.
+Total depreciation for the years ended December 31, 2007, 2006 and 2005 was \$802, \$555, and \$171, respectively.